Milesjpool/io-home-server/README.md

 # io-home-server
 Automated setup for my home server, Io.

-There are three sections to this repo, each with their own READMEs'.
+There are two sections to this repo with their own READMEs'.

 ## Install
 This section is intended to capture everything up to the point that there is a computer, configured to act as a server, with an operating system installed.

-## Base provisioning
+## Provisioning
-This section will capture everthing required at runtime for my personal server setup, including services, containerisation, and routing.
+This section will capture everything required at runtime, from apps to drivers.

-## Dev provisioning
+### Desktop provisioning
-This will capture everything to install beyond the base server, required for further development.
-None of this should be required at run-time.
+This will capture everything to install for an interactive desktop environment, including dependecies required for further development of this repo.

+### Server provisioning
+This will capture anything required for my lightweight always-on server, including containerisation and routing.